paulhammond/licensepack/README.md

 A complete example is available in [`examples/hello`](examples/hello).

+### Built in templates

+licensepack uses `text/template`, allowing you to customize the output to meet your needs.
+A few built in templates are provided which provide differing levels of repetitiveness:

+//go:generate go tool licensepack -tmpl short path/to/main
+//go:generate go tool licensepack -tmpl long path/to/main

 ### Custom templates

-If you’d like to customize the template you can provide the path to a file containing `text/template` code.
+If you’d like to customize the template you can provide the path to a template file.
 For example:

 ```
 //go:generate go tool licensepack -tmpl ./licenses.tmpl .